Function-Correcting Codes for Insertion-Deletion Channel: Number-Of-Runs Function

 }

-From Lemma \ref{runs_bound}, we have {
+From Lemma~\ref{runs_bound}, we have {

-} The bounds for the cases of odd and even $t$ are immediate consequences of the preceding bound. \end{proof} Next, we present a construction for FCIDCs for the run-length function which utilises the concept of the shifted modulo operator defined in \cite{10132545}.
-The shifted modulo operator is defined as follows: \begin{definition} $a \text{ } smod \text{ } b \triangleq ((a-1) \pmod{b}) + 1 \in \{1,2, \ldots, b\}$ \end{definition} \begin{construction} Define
+} The bounds for the cases of odd and even $t$ are immediate consequences of the preceding bound. \end{proof} Next, we present a construction of FCIDCs for the number-of-runs function which in turn gives an upper bound on the optimal redundancy of FCIDCs for the number-of-runs function.